GreenKGC: A Lightweight Knowledge Graph Completion Method: Appendix

-To train the high-dimensional KGE model as the initial entity and relation representations, we adopt the self-adversarial learning process as proposed in \citet{sun2019rotate}.
+To train the baseline KGE model as the initial entity and relation representations, we adopt the self-adversarial learning process in \citet{sun2018rotate} and use this codebase\footnote{\url{https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding}}.
 That is, given an observed triple $(h, r, t)$ and the KGE model $f_r(\bm{h}, \bm{t})$, we minimize the following loss function

 where $(h'_i, r, t'_i)$ is a negative sample and